-As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S Gets Messages From Confused Aussies
+As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S. Gets Messages From Confused Aussies

 In Australia, there is trouble brewing in parliament.
-After the Prime Minister, Malcolm Turnbull, “embarrassingly backed down over his signature energy policy, the National Energy Guarantee.,” according to Junkee, Peter Dutton, the Minister for Home Affairs, Immigration and Border Protection, decided that now might be the perfect time for a leadership spill.
+After the Prime Minister, Malcolm Turnbull, “embarrassingly backed down over his signature energy policy, the National Energy Guarantee,” according to Junkee, Peter Dutton, the Minister for Home Affairs, Immigration and Border Protection, decided that now might be the perfect time for a leadership spill.

 Dutton’s attempt at a leadership spill (being called the libspill on social media) was unsuccessful, with Turnbull defeating Dutton, with 48 votes to 35.
-As a result of this, Julie Bishop was re-elected as Deputy Leader of the Liberal Party, unopposed.
+As a result of this, Julie Bishop was re-elected as Deputy Leader of the Liberal Party unopposed.
 Dutton then resigned from his position as Minister for Home Affairs, according to News.com.au.

 Including this latest challenge, there have been 73 leadership spills in Australia since 1970.
 So, you could say that leadership spills happen regularly in the Australian government.
 In fact, Malcolm Turnbull came into power after challenging Tony Abbott’s leadership in 2015.
 So, it seems that Turnbull can now have empathy for both sides of the leadership spill.

-However, for a man in the U.S., who shares the same name, this was all news to him.
+However, for a man in the U.S. who shares the same name, this was all news to him.

-Peter Dutton, from Austin, Texas, according to his Twitter profile, has been received messages from confused Aussies who think he is the Australian politician.
+Peter Dutton, from Austin, Texas, according to his Twitter profile, has been receiving messages from confused Aussies who think he is the Australian politician.

 I wish the people of Australia would look at my profile and realize I’m a 30 yr old black man before sending me tweets and DMs. https://t.co/vzTF8JeMlZ